Military ranks of Chad

 The Military ranks of Chad are the military insignia used by the Chad National Army.
 Chad is a landlocked country, and does therefore not possess a navy.
 Being a former colony of France, Chad shares a rank structure similar to that of France.

 In 2020, the National Assembly established and awarded the rank of Marshal to Idriss Déby.
+On 9 December 2024, the National Transitional Council elevated Mahamat Déby to the rank of Marshal.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.